 An event which would colour subsequent theatrical activity in the province was the arrival in 1951 of the London Theatre Company.
 For the next six years, this professional company performed in repertory to appreciative audiences in St. John's.
 The impact of this company on audience development and theatre training was obvious.
 Those of its members who chose to stay on in St. John's after the company disbanded formed the Arts Club in 1956.
-The fifties and sixties were characterized by an explosion in amateur theatre activity, and the Dominion Drama Festival competition became the artistic and social event of the season.
+The fifties and sixties were characterized by an explosion in amateur theatre activity.
+The Carol Players drama group, for example, was formed in Labrador West in 1964 and traveled to numerous provincial festivals.
+The Dominion Drama Festival competition became the artistic and social event of the season.

 Concerts, Carnivals, and Festivals